prodo-dev/prodo/docs/content/01_introduction/getting-started.md

 yarn start
 ```

+If you get an error `Incorrect integrity when fetching from the cache` when creating your app, try running `yarn cache clean` first.

 Navigate to [localhost:8080](http://localhost:8080) and you should see your app.

 The app created with create-prodo-app (CPA) is fairly minimal, yet a good